jdavis/jdavis.github.com/_posts/2016-06-20-iowa-pigs-microchips-and-founding-silicon-valley.md

 different parts of American history: the agrarian one and the current technological one.

-It's probably safe to say that if Robert Noyce hadn't gone to MIT, then to work with [William Shockley][shockley] with the knowledge and expertise that he had in transistors, that Silicon Valley either would have been delayed or at least it would look different than it does today.
+It's probably safe to say that if Robert Noyce hadn't graduated from Grinnell College, went to graduate school at MIT, then to work with [William Shockley][shockley] with the knowledge and expertise that he had in transistors, that Silicon Valley either would have been delayed or at least it would look different than it does today.

 I loved this story and the implication it could have had on the future if a grumpy mayor had gotten his way.
 It's a quirky little part of history that reminded me